anon5r/SkyTools/.junie/guideline.md

 - Displays and edits data from Bluesky and AT Protocol
 - Is deployed to Cloudflare Pages (UI) and Cloudflare Workers (API)
 - Uses TypeScript for development
-- Uses Yarn as the package manager
+- Uses pnpm as the package manager
 - Uses Flowbite for UI components
 - Uses FontAwesome for icons